pbinkley/microcopying_1940/index.markdown

-tremendously important that every possible care be used to insure the perfection of that film, but for the individual who receives a film for a temporary use, as in the case of men engaged in scientific research, the man uses that as a part of <span style="page" id="page103">[p.103]</span> his own private collection of literature; he looks up a subject and he gathers all of the references he can and makes copies of them in one way or another; he obtains reprints when possible, and if not, he obtains film copies and they are for
+tremendously important that every possible care be used to insure the perfection of that film, but for the individual who receives a film for a temporary use, as in the case of men engaged in scientific research, the man uses that as a part of <span class="page" id="page103">[p.103]</span> his own private collection of literature; he looks up a subject and he gathers all of the references he can and makes copies of them in one way or another; he obtains reprints when possible, and if not, he obtains film copies and they are for